-A procedure that specifies the optimal order in which forensic experts examine submitted documents in order to conduct a comparison.
+A procedure that specifies the optimal order in which forensic experts examine submitted documents in order to conduct a comparison and minimize the risk of bias.

 liquid toner

 Material composed of carbon particles or colorants suspended in a liquid carrier.
 (SWGDOC E05)